lcolameo/hello-world/README.md

 # hello-world
-# Finnaly Figured it out!
+# Finally Figured it out!
-This is my first commit
+This is my first commit....